CluedIn-io/CluedIn.Documentation/_docs/00-gettingStarted/30-docker-local.md

 ### Requirements

-- At least 16Gb of free memory (It is preferable to run on a machine with 32Gb of RAM)
+- At least 16Gb of free memory dedicated to docker (It is preferable to run on a machine with 32Gb of RAM)
 - Latest version of [Docker](https://docs.docker.com/get-docker/) for your operating system  (Engine: > 19.03)
 - [Powershell 7](https://github.com/PowerShell/PowerShell) for your operating system - This is to run helper scripts
 - Access to the private repositories inside the [cluedin](https://hub.docker.com/u/cluedin/) DockerHub organization.
 You will require a Docker Hub account and request access from CluedIn; then use this account to do a ```docker login```.